Nikolay Komlichenko (footballer, born 1995): Club career

 On 17 March 2014, Komlichenko made his debut in the Russian Premier League for Krasnodar in a game against Tom Tomsk.

 After playing for the Czech club Mladá Boleslav on loan for 1.5 years, he moved to the club on a permanent basis on 30 January 2019, signing a 3.5-year contract.
 He became the top scorer of the Czech First League in the 2018–19 season with 29 goals.

 On 25 January 2020, he signed a 4.5-year contract with Russian Premier League club FC Dynamo Moscow.
 In his first game for Dynamo on 29 February 2020 against Spartak Moscow, he came on as a second-half substitute and two of his shots hit the goalpost and the cross-bar as Dynamo lost 2–0.
 In the next game on 7 March 2020 against FC Tambov he started and scored the only goal of the game in a 1–0 victory.
 He was voted player of the month by Dynamo fans for February/March 2020 (only one game was played in February after the winter break and Russian Premier League was suspended on 17 March due to COVID-19 pandemic in Russia).

 On 11 June 2021, Komlichenko joined FC Rostov on loan with an option to purchase.
 On 10 July 2022, he moved to Rostov on a permanent basis and signed a four-year contract.
 On 1 June 2025, following Rostov's loss in the 2025 Russian Cup final, Komlichenko announced that this was his last match for Rostov as he will leave the club.

 In June 2025, Komlichenko signed for Lokomotiv Moscow on a three-year deal.
+In May 2026, Komlichenko underwent surgery for a knee ligament injury.